Academic Quality and Partnerships

 Our policy

 The University's regulations on Academic Misconduct are published in the Examination and Assessment Regulations Handbook, Section 2, Academic Misconduct.
 See exams and assessment information.
-Please also refer to our institutional statement on Advances in Technology and Academic Integrity.
+Please also refer to our institutional position on AI and Academic Integrity

 • collusion